abhiTronix/vidgear/docs/gears/videogear/usage.md

 The usage example of VideoGear API with Variable Camera Properties is as follows:

-???+ info
-    This example is basically a VideoGear API implementation of this [CamGear usage example](../../camgear/usage/#using-camgear-with-variable-camera-properties) for controlling its properties _(such as its brightness, saturation, resolution, framerate, gain etc.)_.
-Thereby, any [CamGear](../../camgear/usage/) or [PiGear](../../pigear/usage/) usage examples can be implemented with VideoGear API in the similar manner.
+!!! info "This example demonstrates how to use the VideoGear API in a similar manner to the CamGear's [example](../../camgear/usage/#using-camgear-with-variable-camera-properties) for controlling variable source properties.
+Any [CamGear usage example](../../camgear/usage/) can be implemented using the VideoGear API in a similar way."

 !!! tip "All the supported Source Tweak Parameters can be found [here ➶](../../camgear/advanced/source_params/#source-tweak-parameters-for-camgear-api)"